qzhang503/proteoQ/README.md

 peptide CV greater than a user-supplied cut-off will be replaced with NA.

-The `purgePSM` utility reads files `/PSM/TMTset1_LCMSinj1_PSM_N.txt`, `TMTset1_LCMSinj2_PSM_N.txt` etc. from a preceding step of `normPSM`.
-To revert programmatically the changes made by `purgePSM`, we would need to start over with `normPSM`.
+The `purgePSM` utility reads files `/PSM/TMTset1_LCMSinj1_PSM_N.txt` etc. from a preceding step of `normPSM` and updates the files accordingly.[5]
+To revert programmatically the data nullification made by `purgePSM` (should there be any), we would need to start over with `normPSM`.
 Alternatively, we may make a temporary copy of these files for a probable undo.

 This process takes place sample (column)-wisely while holding the places for data points that have been nullified.
 It is different to the above